ComposioHQ/composio/HACKTOBER_FEST_2024.md

 ## 💬 Community

-Join Composio Community to share your ideas, suggestions, or questions and connect with other users and contributors.
+Join [Composio Community](https://dub.composio.dev/discord) to connect with other Composio users and developers.

 ## 🌱 Contributing

 Interested in making a contribution?
 We warmly welcome and value all kinds of contributions to Composio!
-For more details on how you can contribute, take a look at our Contribution Guide.
+For more details on how you can contribute, take a look at our [Contribution Guide](https://github.com/ComposioHQ/composio/blob/master/CONTRIBUTING.md).

 A big thank you to all our ❤︎ contributors for their support!

 ## 🔥 We are Hiring!

-Looking for a passionate and creative team?
-We are actively hiring engineers for the following positions:

-* Dev-Rel
-* Quality assurance engineer
-* Integrations engineer
+We're on the lookout for a [DevRel superstar](https://composio.notion.site/Dev-Rel-105c2287139c456a8e790e41ff13224e) to join our Composio crew!

 Contact us: [tech@composio.dev](mailto:tech@composio.dev) or [abhay@composio.dev](mailto:abhay@composio.dev).